Transition Amplitudes in 3D Quantum Gravity: Boundaries and Holography in the Coloured Boulatov Model: Introduction

 A first step towards a study of holographic properties of such models is to define boundary observables and transition amplitudes.
 For doing so, the {\it coloured} version of the Boulatov model \cite{GurauColouredGFT,BosonicGFT} is most convenient.
 A colouring of tensor models and GFTs has been proven to be useful for two main reasons.
 First, the colouring allows full control over the topology of (complexes dual to) the Feynman diagrams of the models.
 Second, these Feynman diagrams are then dual to manifolds or normal pseudomanifolds (topologies which contain at most isolated and point-like singularities).
 In other words, coloured GFTs do not produce more singular topologies, which are generically present in uncoloured models and which tend to dominate in power counting \cite{GurauColouredGFTPseudo}.
 These features also permit the definition of the large $N$ limit \cite{GurauLargeN1,GurauLargeN2,GurauLargeN3} of all such GFT (and tensor) models, the analytic study of the critical behaviour and continuum limit \cite{CritTM}, as well as to derive key universality results showing that the tensors are distributed by a Gaussian in the large $N$ limit \cite{CritTM2}.
 It has also been observed that colouring might be a crucial ingredient in order to define a suitable notion of a discrete counterpart (or, better, remnant) of diffeomorphism invariance \cite{GFTDiff1,GFTDiff2} in GFT, as a field theoretic counterpart of what has been done in simplicial gravity, e.g.~\cite{DiffeoSM,DiffeoReview}.

-While there is an extensive literature about the topology of \textit{closed} coloured graphs in the context of tensor models and GFTs \cite{GurauBook,GurauColouredTensorModelsReview,GurauColouredTensorModelsReview2}, there is not much discussion about \textit{open} coloured graphs, i.e.~graphs admitting external legs.
+While there is an extensive literature about the topology of \textit{closed} coloured graphs in the context of tensor models and GFTs \cite{GurauBook,GurauColouredTensorModelsReview,GurauColouredTensorModelsReview2,Bonzom:2010zh}, much less is known about \textit{open} coloured graphs, i.e.~graphs admitting external legs.
+In \cite{GurauBoundaryGraph}, the notion of a boundary graph and its corresponding complex was introduced.
+A further analysis of open coloured graphs and their degree of divergence can be found for example in \cite{DegreeOpenGraphs,GFTRen,SenseTM} and other works on renormalization in group field theory.
 However, it turns out that the topology of coloured graphs is not only studied in the context of quantum gravity, but also in \textit{Crystallization Theory} \cite{GagliardiBoundaryGraph,CTReview,Review2018}, a branch of geometric topology.
 Many result have been obtained in the crystallization theory literature, pioneered by M.~Pezzana, C.~Gagliardi, M.~Ferri and others in the late 1960s and 1970s.
 In order to find suitable tools for defining transition amplitudes, we will also give a detailed review of techniques developed in crystallization theory for the particular case of general open coloured graphs representing pseudomanifolds with non-empty boundaries, which can be viewed as generalizations of the well-known techniques used in coloured tensor models and GFTs to graphs with external legs.

 This paper is organized as follows: In Section \ref{SectionI:Model}, we introduce the coloured (bosonic, simplicial) Boulatov model for three-dimensional quantum gravity and briefly review the different representations of its Feynman graphs.
 In particular, we systematically define both closed and open coloured graphs and explain their simplicial interpretation.
 We discuss the Feynman amplitudes corresponding to closed (vacuum) diagrams and briefly review their relation to the Ponzano-Regge spin foam model.
 This section can also be skipped by readers familiar with general notions of coloured graphs and coloured tensor models/GFTs.